Fort Collins' Housing Opportunity Index (HOI) compared to western states region HOI

 Benchmark Information

-This metric contains regional benchmark data because the target for this metric is defined as being in the top 66% regionally for HOI.
-Comparing Fort Collins' HOI to the regional HOI allows a separate analysis of internal and external trends, which places the City's performance in context.
-There are only 6 reporting areas in Colorado, which is not enough for a good comparison.
+This metric contains regional benchmark data because there are not enough reporting areas in Colorado.
+The CHI only tracks certain metropolitan areas, and data are not available for every location in the country.
+Comparing Fort Collins' CHI to the CHI of other regional metropolitan areas allows a separate analysis of internal and external trends, which places the City's performance in context.
 This data is published quarterly, although published for the preceding quarter.